Annenberg London Spring Semester

-London is one of the foremost leaders in communication, media and politics.
-As such, USC has partnered with ACCENT International and created a unique program with carefully tailored courses specifically designed for communication, journalism and public relations majors.
-Students live in central London and attend courses led by British faculty taught at the ACCENT Study Center in Bloomsbury.
+London is a thriving global city, continuing to push boundaries in global politics and world markets.
+As it transitions into a post-Brexit reality, the relevance of communication, media, and politics is unparalleled.
+As such, USC has partnered with Accent Global Learning and created a unique program with carefully tailored courses specifically designed for communication, journalism, and public relations majors.
+Students live in central London and attend courses led by British faculty taught at the Accent Study Center in Bloomsbury.
 The Annenberg London program provides a once-in-a-lifetime opportunity to use this global metropolis as its classroom and experience the cutting edge in global communication and media.

 - COMM 364 Comparative Media: US and the UK